Book Review – Cherry Crush by Cathy Cassidy

 However, everything comes with a price, and for Cherry, her mother comes along with five new stepsisters.

-But one thing, Cherry is looking forward to the most is finally having a mom.
-Her mom was Chinese and died when she was little since then she’s felt different from others and can’t wait to have girl talks to her new mother.
-However, everything comes with a price, and for Cherry, her mother comes along with five new stepsisters.
-Summer and Skye, the twins, coco, the youngest animal lover and lastly her oldest stepsister, Honey.
+But one thing Cherry is looking forward to the most is finally having a mom.
+Her mom was Chinese and died when she was little and since then she’s felt different from others and can’t wait to have girl talks with her new mother.
+However, everything comes with a price, and for Cherry, her mother comes along with five new stepsisters!
+Summer and Skye, the twins, Coco- the youngest animal lover and lastly her eldest stepsister, Honey.

-The thought makes Cherry shiver with both excitement and doubt, her new siblings sound like they came out of a fashion mag, even their names sound perfect and cool.
-Cherry expects the worst on her way to the house, but what happens when she gets there, exceeds her expectations.
+The thought makes Cherry shiver with both excitement and doubt.
+Her new siblings sound like they have come out of a fashion mag; even their names sound perfect and cool.
+Cherry expects the worst on her way to the house, but what happens when she gets there exceeds her expectations.
 All her sisters are as excited as she is, from the welcome banner to the excited talk.

 But there is one minor detail; Honey, a beautiful teenager who makes Cherry look like a little kid, with glowing skin and long waits length hair, a person who doesn’t have time to spare a glance at Cherry.
-But it isn’t just her new sister that troubles her with her hot temper and bully-like attitude towards Cherry, oh no. It’s her boyfriend, Shay Fletcher who is the biggest bombshell in Cherry’s new life. a boy who makes her heart do summersaults and her hand turn numb.
+But it isn’t just her new sister that troubles her with her hot temper and bully-like attitude towards Cherry, oh no. It’s her boyfriend, Shay Fletcher who is the biggest bombshell in Cherry’s new life.
+A boy who makes her heart do summersaults and makes her hands and feet go numb.
 But the last thing she wants is to fall in love with her edgy step sister’s boyfriend…

 Not only is Cherry portrayed perfectly coinciding with the storyline and plot.
-But the way Cathy Cassidy writes, lead you to believe that Cherry herself is writing the book.
-How we don’t always know if Cherry is truly talking about her past or just make-believe.
+But the way Cathy Cassidy writes leads you to believe that Cherry herself is writing the book. what we don’t always know is whether Cherry is truly talking about her past or just make-believe.

-That is my favourite aspect of this series, each book reflects the character as well as a mirror reflection.
+That is a favorite aspect of this series, each book reflects the character as well as a mirror reflection.
 When you read Cherry Crush, you are immediately drawn into the story and all the characters with their individual problems.
-The whole series is hard to resist once you’re read the first book.
+The entire series is hard to resist once you’re read the first book.
 I would say it is as irresistible as chocolate!

 The only disclaimer I would have about this book is the fact that it’s very predictable.
-Like I mentioned before, the ending is very predictable, and I wasn’t that satisfied when I finished the read.
-Cliché as it may be, I think Cathy Cassidy could be more imaginative with the ending.
+Like I mentioned earlier, the ending is very predictable, and I wasn’t very satisfied when I finished the read.
+Cliché as it may sound, I think Cathy Cassidy could be more imaginative with the ending.

 “I wonder why I still want to slap her.
 I must be a very mean and unforgiving person.”

-However, I’m glad to say the plot twists and turns in the second book in the series which is marshmallow sky.
+However, I’m glad to say the plot witnesses a lot of twists and turns in the second book in the series which is Marshmallow Sky.
 Overall, I think the book increase significantly, adding more characters, and an unforgiving plot; with lots of bombshells in every chapter!

 About the Author

 Kathy Cassidy was born in 1962 in Coventry and is currently a full-time author.
-She went to an art college in Liverpool, and then later worked as a fiction editor on the fab and legendary Jackie magazine.
-She has also worked for many other magazines including, agony aunt on Shout magazine.
-One of her other jobs included working as an art teacher in her local primary & secondary schools, and a freelance illustrator.
+She went to an Arts College in Liverpool, and then later worked as a fiction editor on the fab and legendary Jackie magazine.
+She has also worked for many other magazines including, Agony Aunt on Shout magazine.
+One of her other jobs included working as an Art teacher in her local Primary and Secondary schools and as a freelance illustrator.
 However, she is currently working as a full-time author and has written over 15 books so far.
 She loves her family and “living in nowhere” as well as her work.
-Kathy Cassidy is a big fan of being an author because it’s a good excuse to daydream after all!
+Kathy Cassidy is a big fan of being an author because it’s a good excuse to daydream after all ….!